-Absent our entering into a collaboration or partnership agreement, we expect to incur significant sales and marketing costs when we prepare to commercialize ZGN-1061.
-Even if we initiate and successfully complete our clinical trials of ZGN-1061, and ZGN-1061 is approved for commercial sale, and despite expending these costs, ZGN-1061 may not be a commercially successful drug.
+Absent our entering into a collaboration or partnership agreement, we expect to incur significant sales and marketing costs when we prepare to commercialize our product candidates.
+Even if we initiate and successfully complete our clinical trials of our product candidates, and our product candidates are approved for commercial sale, and despite expending these costs, our product candidates may not be commercially successful drugs.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate sufficient product revenue, we will not become profitable and may be unable to continue operations without continued funding.